thu-coai/UNION/README.md

 # UNION

-This repository contains the source code and data samples for the paper ”UNION: An Unreferenced Metric for Evaluating Open-ended Story Generation“.
+Automatic Evaluation Metric described in the paper [UNION: An Unreferenced Metric for Evaluating Open-ended Story Generation]() (EMNLP 2020).

 ## Prerequisites

 The code is written in TensorFlow library.
 To use the program the following prerequisites need to be installed.

 - Python 3.7.0
-- tensorflow-gpu==1.14.0
+- tensorflow-gpu>=1.14.0
-- numpy ==1.18.1
+- numpy>=1.18.1
 - regex==2.5.76

 ## Computing infrastructure